Outreach and Civic Engagement

 The LAU-MAL program helps engage students from various religious and political backgrounds in Lebanon to discuss social, political, and economic subjects that affect and shape the Arab World.
 Representing one of the Arab League’s 22 member states, student delegates work to achieve consensus on questions that diplomats face every day.
 Student leaders debate and form coalitions to draft and pass resolutions that seek to resolve some of the Arab countries’ most difficult challenges.
 Skills are honed through seven training sessions that prepare students for a two-day conference simulating the various sessions and committees of the Arab league.

-For the past 5 years, more than 2,900 High school students from 73 schools have participated in the training sessions and the conference of the LAU MAL program.
-Under the slogan “5 Years of Diplomatic Finesse”, LAU MAL has allowed high school students to engage in an exploration of current Arab world issues through interactive simulations and curricular material.
+For the past six years, more than 4,100 High school students from 80 schools have participated in the training sessions and the conference of the LAU MAL program.
+Under the slogan “Six years of Distinction and Excellence,” LAU MAL has allowed high school students to engage in an exploration of current Arab world issues through interactive simulations and curricular material.

-For the past years, OCE has organized series of workshops for High School and Middle School students for the development of their leadership and life skills within the framework of two academies: Moderation & Justice Academy for Leaders (M.A.J.A.L) and the Leadership & Constitutional Education Academy (L.C.E.A).
-Through various interactive activities and various role play dynamics on the fundamentals of leadership from both the practical and theoretical perspective, more than 800 high school and middle school students were trained on the pedagogy of successful thinking and planning.
+Since 2011, OCE has organized a series of workshops for high school and middle school students for the development of their leadership and life skills within the framework of two academies: Moderation & Justice Academy for Leaders (M.A.J.A.L) and the Leadership & Constitutional Education Academy (L.C.E.A).
+Through various interactive activities and various role play dynamics on the fundamentals of leadership from both the practical and theoretical perspective, more than 800 high school and middle school students were trained in the skills of successful thinking and planning.

-In addition to all of the above, OCE strives to provide outreach opportunities for LAU students in diverse areas including
+In addition to the above, OCE strives to provide outreach opportunities for LAU students in diverse areas, including:

 - Global Design for UNICEF Challenge,